StoccoDavide/LEM-LAST/README.md

 ## Installation

-To install the package you must have first installed Maple.
+To install the module you must have first installed Maple.
 Then open the `PackAndGo.mw` file and use the `!!!` button to *execute the entire worksheet*.

-Then test the library in a Maple worksheet or document by typing:
+Then test the module in a Maple worksheet or document by typing:

 ```
 > LEM:-Info(LEM); # Maple < 2021
 > LEM:-Info();    # Maple >= 2021
 ```

 Alternatively, you can use one of the tests file provided in the `tests` folder.
-If the package is loaded without errors, it is done!
+If the module is loaded without errors, it is done!

-## Package description
+## Module description

-If you want a full description of the `LEM` package type:
+If you want a full description of the `LEM` module type:

 ```
 > Describe(LEM);